IsaacMorris1980/appLauncher/README.md

 More information about contributing to the project is here: [How to contribute to the project and guidelines on reusing code](https://github.com/IsaacMorris1980/UWP-App-Launcher-Mobile/blob/oldversion/CONTRIBUTING.md)

-Latest Features Merged to Development Branch and builds will be made from Pre-release branch  before being merged to master
+Latest Features Merged to Testing Branch and builds will be made from Testing branch  before being merged to master
 ## Here are a list of awesome features currently available:

 • Add/change background image in settings